Getting Started

 Install

-npm install @cognipeer/agent-sdk zodOptional adapters:
+npm install @cognipeer/agent-sdk zodOptional (only if you use fromLangchainModel):

 npm install @langchain/core @langchain/openaiRequirements: